Torrance DUI Lawyer

 – Pat Carey, former Deputy District Attorney who handled thousands of DUI cases.

-To earn this reduction, it takes a two fold approach by an attorney who has mastered the law on DUI: (1) look to the facts of the case to see the prosecutor’s weaknesses in proving a DUI, and (2) look at the law; did the police make any mistakes in the investigation?
+To earn this reduction, it takes a twofold approach by an attorney who has mastered the law on DUI: (1) look to the facts of the case to see the prosecutor’s weaknesses in proving a DUI, and (2) look at the law; did the police make any mistakes in the investigation?

-By discovering these things, Pat Carey is able to earn a reduction from your DUI charge to a “Wet Reckless”.
-The fines you would be required to pay would be slashed in half; the alcohol program would be reduced from a 3-month requirement to a 1-day requirement; and most notably, you would NOT be required to have the Ignition Interlock Device (in-car breathlyzer machine) installed in your car.
-(In 2014, the law in California was changed requiring the device be installed on EVERY car after a DUI conviction.)
+By discovering these things, Pat Carey is able to earn a reduction from your DUI charge to a “Wet Reckless.”
+The fines you would be required to pay would be slashed in half; the alcohol program would be reduced from a 3-month requirement to a 1-day requirement; and most notably, you would NOT be required to have the Ignition Interlock Device (in-car breathalyzer machine) installed in your car.
+(In 2014, the law in California was changed requiring the device to be installed on EVERY car after a DUI conviction.)

 For example, while a District Attorney, Pat Carey trained not only Police Officers, but young Deputy District Attorneys on how to handle DUI cases.
 With this knowledge, he is able to, in some cases, have the charges reduced or even dismissed.
-Reduced charges leads to reduced court fines, saving you more money than you would have if you had chosen to represent yourself.
+Reduced charges lead to reduced court fines, saving you more money than you would have if you had chosen to represent yourself.

 If, as a result of your DUI, a collision occurs and someone is injured, you can be charged with a violation of Vehicle Code Section 23153.
 The charges for this type of DUI—“DUI with Injury” commonly are:

-(1) Driving under the influence of alcohol and/or drugs causing bodily injury, under California Vehicle Code 23153(a) and
+- Driving under the influence of alcohol and/or drugs causing bodily injury, under California Vehicle Code 23153(a) and

-(2) Driving with a blood alcohol content of 0.08% or greater causing bodily injury, pursuant to California Vehicle Code 23153(b).
+- Driving with a blood alcohol content of 0.08% or greater causing bodily injury, pursuant to California Vehicle Code 23153(b).

-DUI with Injury is also what is commonly referred to as a “wobbler” such that, at the discretion of the prosecutor, can be charged as a misdemeanor or a felony.
-If charged as a felony, additional allegations can be added for “great bodily injury”.
+DUI with Injury is also what is commonly referred to as a “wobbler” such that, at the discretion of the prosecutor, it can be charged as a misdemeanor or a felony.
+If charged as a felony, additional allegations can be added for “great bodily injury.”
 These and other allegations can lead to substantial prison time.

 Misdemeanor DUI with Injury Penalties